Insight 2: Solid engineering is the bottleneck because complexity accumulates

 To sum up

-The this second insight “Engineering is the bottleneck” we argue that the vast majority of companies need AI engineers, not AI scientists.
-This is because most companies are better off developing pragmatic solutions based on existing research rather than conducting their own research.
+This second insight “Engineering is the bottleneck” we argue that the vast majority of companies need AI engineers, not AI scientists.
+It is because most companies are better off developing pragmatic solutions based on existing research rather than conducting their research.
 It is simply not cost-efficient for most companies to invest in novel technology when there is so much cutting-edge research freely available, ready to be implemented.
 The insight also makes the argument that it is more difficult to become a good engineer because engineering skills are more difficult to quantify than science skills and more difficult to teach in a classical university setting.

 In our next insight, “Deductive reasoning is preferable to inductive reasoning”, we will dive even deeper into the discussion of solid engineering principles that can make or break industrial AI systems and give our point of view on why the simplest possible solution should always be tried first.